hollisofjustin/ESS-523A-Intro/lessons/intro-basics.md

 ```

 If you plan on doing any statistical analysis on your data , one of the
-first things you are likely to do is explore the distirbution of your
+first things you are likely to do is explore the distribution of your
 variables.
 You can plot histograms with `geom_histogram()`

 ``` r